Parlier-NJROTC/Parlier-NJROTC-Server/README.md

 Run the equivalant of sudo bun install (sudo npm install or what ever deno uses) No idea how it will run so any errors, you try to figure them out.

+Make sure to also download the Dashboard-Frontend and put it in here, don't worry it will be fine.
+After that go inside that folder and run: sudo bun install && sudo bun run build

 ### Error Handleing

 if an error happens when editing (Mac):